 '''

-{age, integer(), {initial, 18},
+{age, integer(), {initial,18},

 "stores the current age of this creature"}

 '''

 Currently, these information are only of use for the developer (i.e. for documentation purpose).
-No check is made about whether they are used, whether no other attributes are used, whether the type is meaningful and indeed enforced, the default initial value is not set, etc. Some of these information might be handled by future WOOPER versions.
+No check is made about whether they are used, whether no other attributes are used, whether the type is meaningful and indeed enforced, the default initial value is not set, etc.; yet at least some of these information might be handled by future WOOPER versions.